-Why Choosing the Right EA Study Book Matters
+Why Choosing the Right EA Study Material Matters

 The Enrolled Agent (EA) credential is the highest credential the IRS awards, and it comes with a powerful benefit: unlimited practice rights to represent any taxpayer before the IRS on any tax matter.
 Unlike CPAs or attorneys, who must meet state-specific requirements, EAs earn a federal credential that works in all 50 states.

-But earning that credential means passing the Special Enrollment Examination (SEE) — a three-part exam administered by Prometric that covers the full breadth of the Internal Revenue Code.
-This is not a casual exam.
-Each part has 100 questions and a 3.5-hour time limit, and you need a solid study book to keep all that tax law organized in your head.
+Earning it means passing the Special Enrollment Examination (SEE) - a three-part exam that covers the full breadth of the Internal Revenue Code.
+This is not a casual exam, and with the fee now at $317 per part ($951 for all three), you want to pass on the first attempt.
+The right study materials are what keep that volume of tax law organized in your head.

 | Part | Title | Questions | Time | Key Topics |